Disrupting The Ancient Texts Translation: A Report on App Development

 A hand is touching Tibetian prayer wheels.

 We recently finished an app development project for researchers funded by the EU.
-Xfive developed a translation product in close collaboration with scholars of Open Philology.

 For academic fields like the study of pre-modern languages, the shift from old to new text translation methods can be daunting.
 We recently finished an app development project for researchers funded by the EU.
 Xfive developed a translation product in close collaboration with scholars of Open Philology.
-The project shows how custom apps can disrupt the work of researchers with ancient Tibetan texts.
+The project shows how custom app development can disrupt the work of researchers with ancient Tibetan texts.
 Our report highlights how new ideas can solve rare challenges.
 We created a powerful text conversion tool.
 It supports researchers with no prior technical knowledge.

 Project Inception and App Development Challenges